shiftedreality/magento-docker-components/README.md

 ### Code

-Clone your code into `services/magento` and `services/msi` folders.
+Clone your code into `services/magento` and `services/service` folders.
 In result, your folder structure should be next:

 ```
 - services
 -- magento
 --- magento2ce
 --- magento2ee
---msi
+--service
 --- magento2ce
 ```